starcoinorg/starcoin/vm/framework/starcoin-token/doc_template/overview.md

-# Aptos Token Framework
+# Starcoin Token Framework

-This is the reference documentation of the Aptos Token framework.
+This is the reference documentation of the Starcoin Token framework.

 ## Index